Federal University, Otuoke: Expulsion of students involved in examination malpractice

-On Thursday, March 28, 2019, FUOTUOKE expelled 12 students who were involved in cultism and examination malpractice.
+On March 28, 2019, FUOTUOKE expelled 12 students who were involved in cultism and examination malpractice.
 At the time of the expulsion, five of the students were 200 level while the other seven students were in 300 level.
-Also, on the 6th of December 2019, twenty nine students were expelled for their alleged involvement in cultism and examination malpractices.
+Also, on December 6, 2019, twenty nine students were expelled for their alleged involvement in cultism and examination malpractices.

 Library

-The faculty libraries and Bruce Powell E-Library can accommodate 1,500 people in seats.
-The main library which is the Central Library of the University was opened at the establishment of the Federal University Otuoke in 2012 through a decree of the Federal Republic of Nigeria.
+The faculty libraries and Bruce Powell E-Library has a seating capacity of 1,500 people.
+The main library, which is the central library of the university, was opened at the establishment of the Federal University Otuoke in 2012 through a decree of the Federal Republic of Nigeria.
 The Central Library is the centre of library services where the Technical Services (Acquisition, Cataloguing and Classification), the Reading Halls – Arts, Humanities and Social Sciences; Science and Technology; Reference and Serial Collection, Theses and Dissertation, and University and Government Documents are located.
 The University Bookshop and Library Bindery are also located in the building.
 The electronic library is located in the Bruce Powell building.
 The KOHA, eGranary E-resource, and Information Literacy Laboratory are housed in this facility.
 It has workstations with access to different databases (both subscribed and open access).
 One can access both open access and subscribed databases.

 The Federal University Otuoke Library uses an Integrated Information Network and is connected by a Local Area Network to the Central Library, Bruce Powell e-Library, and all faculty libraries.